bomonike/bomonike.github.io/ros.md

 But in December 2022, the business of OSRC and OSRC-SG was acquired by <a target="_blank" href="https://www.intrinsic.ai/">Intrinsic.ai</a>, an Alphabet (Google) company that sells a the Flowstate robot developer environment.

 <img alt="ros-intrinsic-flow-1898x1162.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1726565022/ros-intrinsic-flow-1898x1162_skd1rn.png">

+## ROS Versions

+* ROS
+* ROS2 facilitates a multi-robot architecture, which ROS was not build for.
+* ROS3

+URDF (Unified Robot Description Format) is a popular code-independent, human-readable format to describe the geometry of robots and their cells.
+It's used for collision checking and dynamic path planning.
+Think of it like a textual CAD description: “part-one is 1 meter left of part-two and has the following triangle-mesh for display purposes.”

 ## ROS Specs